Skip to main content

 By Zach

-Apple HIG Doctor is an Apple Human Interface Guidelines audit CLI and skill validator: 14 skills, 156 references, 349 detection rules, and CI-ready checks for AI coding teams.
+An Apple Human Interface Guidelines audit CLI and skill validator, with 14 skills, 156 references, 349 detection patterns, and CI-ready checks.

 • apple